-Need some ideas of ball activities for preschoolers?
+Need some ideas for ball activities for preschoolers?
 Here are a few to try at home or at school.

 Here are just a few of the benefits of playing with balls in preschool:

 - Develops balance

 - Helps children become skilful at ball sports

 A few ideas for what we can do with balls include:

 - Rolling them